(Updated December 19, 2017)

 Rachel Joyce Marie O. Sanchez is 2016 2nd place winner of the Elizabeth Schüssler Fiorenza New Scholar Award.
 She teaches Theology at the Ateneo de Manila University while currently working on her PhD dissertation on Philippine feminist theologies at the Loyola School of Theology.

-The venues, local times, and contact persons are as follows:
+The venues, local times, and contact persons for the videoconference are as follows:

 Boston College, Boston, USA 10:00 am Mary Jo Iozzio (firstname.lastname@example.org)